usnistgov/ARIAC_docs/en/latest/_sources/pages/demos.rst

 Running with the Terminal
 -------------------------

-For each of these demos, two terminals are required: one for the environment and the other for the example team.
+For each of these demos, two terminals are required: one for the environment and another for the example team.

 .. note::

-  If running locally, be sure to source in both terminals.
+  If running locally, be sure to source the setup files in both terminals.

   .. code-block:: bash